Oak Park High School (California): School facilities

 Oak Park High School added a two-story bungalow-style set of classrooms in 2005.
 The school has a pavilion building that houses a large theater stage, several classrooms, high-ceiling band, choir rooms with acoustic paneling, and a solar array as shade structures in the school's lunch and parking areas.
 OPHS received the California Distinguished School Award in 2019 with special distinction for its Exemplary Career and Technical Arts pathways.
 School modernization was completed in 2015, and the projects completed include modernized classrooms including science labs, student services building, gym, turf field, and Arts and Technology building (summer of 2013).
 Over 95% of classrooms are equipped with SmartBoards.
-In the 2019-2020 school year, OPHS implemented a one-to one Chromebook program school wide with ubiquitous Wi-Fi and unlimited student access to Google Apps for Education.
+In the 2019–2020 school year, OPHS implemented a one-to-one Chromebook program school-wide with ubiquitous Wi-Fi and unlimited student access to Google Apps for Education.

 Sports

-For all sports at Oak Park High School competes in the Coastal Canyon League.
+Oak Park High School competes in the Coastal Canyon League, for all sports available at Oak Park High School.

 Erik Affholter played football at Oak Park High School.
 As a 16-year-old place kicker during his junior season he broke a national record with a 64-yard (59 meter) field goal in 1982, which at the time was the longest field goal kicked at any level.
 A sportswriter at the game estimated it could have gone 74 yards (68 meters).
 Asked about his kick, Affholter said: "I'd much rather catch touchdown passes."
 At the time, as a wide receiver he had caught more touchdown passes than any player in his high school conference.

-Oak Park offers many sports, like football, basketball, girls' and boys' golf, girls' and boys' soccer, and tennis.
+Oak Park offers sports such as football, basketball, girls' and boys' golf, girls' and boys' soccer, and tennis.

+Buildings

+Oak Park High School has multiple building groups, each with multiple classrooms.
+The i-buildings, which are adjacent to The Great Lawn, are made from recycled shipping containers.
+The i-buildings are mainly used for math classes.